baderouaich/tgbotxx/README.md

     void onMyChatMember(const Ptr<ChatMemberUpdated>& myChatMemberUpdated) override {}
     /// Called when a chat member's status was updated in a chat. void onChatMember(const Ptr<ChatMemberUpdated>& chatMemberUpdated) override {}
-    /// Called when a A request to join the chat has been sent. void onChatJoinRequest(const Ptr<ChatJoinRequest>& chatJoinRequest) override {}
+    /// Called when a request to join the chat has been sent. void onChatJoinRequest(const Ptr<ChatJoinRequest>& chatJoinRequest) override {}
 };